Cookies on this website

 • Training (in addition to the specialised training in AI included in the fellowship)

-This fellowship pays 100% direct costs plus 10% overhead to the department.
+The fellowship pays 100% direct costs plus 10% overhead to the host department.

 Assessment criteria